NNPDF/pineko/docs/source/overview/prerequisites.rst

 Prerequisites
 #############

-Generating a *theory*, as defined above, requires several files which are described next.
+Generating a *theory* requires several files which are described next.

 *pineko.toml*
 -------------